mjbots/moteus/docs/reference.md

 ### `d rezero` ###

-Assuming that `motor.offset` is configured correctly, update the current position to the closest one which is consistent with a given output position.
+Assuming that `motor.position_offset` is configured correctly, update the current position to the closest one which is consistent with a given output position.

 ```
 d rezero <position>